 - 1/2 cup baking soda

-- 15 drops combined lavender and orange essential oil
+- 15 drops combined of lavender and orange essential oils

 - Optional: food or soap coloring